“Deadpool & Wolverine” Sound Designers on Turning Frozen Tea Towels Into Broken Bones

 Craig Henighan: For the stabs, we used the standard stuff like watermelons, fruit, raw meat.
 One of my tricks for stabs is to mix a pile of dirt, flour, and mud to make it feel and sound thicker than stuffing your hand into a watermelon would.
 Squeezing that mixture between your fingertips can add another layer and make it sound like blood is oozing out.
 When Deadpool twists his baby knife into Wolverine’s thigh, we could use the normal bone-breaking stuff with celery.
 Or, freeze some wet tea towels overnight, and when you twist them while frozen, that gives you the impression of bones breaking, too, which is a fun layer to add.
 For instance, I’ve turned a squeaky old hinge on a rolling door into bat squeaks.
 Us “soundies” always have our ears open and hopefully a microphone/recorder close by.
 Sometimes, the best way is to use your own voice.
 If you’re working on a monster sequence, you can map it out with your voice to get the rhythm of the scene and then replace your vocalizations with that of animals or inanimate objects.
 That’s the fun with sound design.

-Check back tomorrow to hear about the hilarious and intense Honda Odyssey brawl and the wild cameos in the third act.
+Check out part two, which puts you inside the hilarious and intense Honda Odyssey brawl and the wild cameos in the third act.

 Featured image: Hugh Jackman as Wolverine/Logan in 20th Century Studios/Marvel Studios’ DEADPOOL & WOLVERINE.
 Photo by Jay Maidment. © 2024 20th Century Studios / © and ™ 2024 MARVEL.